Roofing Terminology You Need To Know

 Dormer

-A dormer is any kind of vertical framed projection but is usually a window.
+A dormer is any kind of vertical framed projection, but is usually seen around a window.

 Eaves